-Concerned individuals may also contact the Title IX Coordinator or Deputy Coordinators, or a member of Human Resources or Student Life to report a complaint or discuss a concern.
+Concerned individuals may also contact the Title IX Coordinator or Deputy Coordinators, or a member of the EGP to report a complaint or discuss a concern.
 It is also possible for employees to notify a supervisor, or for students to notify an administrative advisor or faculty member, or any member of the community may contact MATC Public Safety at any time.
 These individuals will in turn notify the Title IX Coordinator and/or Deputy Title IX Coordinators.